10 Essential Tips for Securing FTP and SFTP Servers

 Administration of your server should be tightly controlled.
 Restrict admin duties to a limited number of users and require them to use multi-factor authentication.
 Instead of storing passwords on the server, store them in an AD domain or LDAP server.
 Don’t use common admin user IDs like “root” or “admin” – that’s the first thing a hacker will try.

-In the webinar, Bob and the team had several recommendations to follow, including:
+In the webinar, Bob and the team had several recommendations to follow in regards to securing FTP, these include

 Keep the FTPS or SFTP server software up-to-date